zxy920319/Nuxt3-starter__Decap-cms/README.md

 ### vue__components/misc/ (folder)

+* DynamicFields.vue:
 In here you will find the dynamicFields.vue component that corresponds with the 'dynamicFields.vue'.
 You will need this component to render the fields 'dynamic-fields' collection in dynamicFields.vue

+* Copyright.vue:
+A component displaying current year and your branding